 Hardware and software for the on demand operating environment

-The OSA-Express4S 1000BASE-T Ethernet, OSA-Express3 and OSA-Express2 GbE and 1000BASE-T Ethernet features provide support for CCL with OSA-Express for NCP.
+The OSA-Express5S and OSA-Express4S 1000BASE-T Ethernet as well as the OSA-Express3 and OSA-Express2 GbE and 1000BASE-T Ethernet features provide support for CCL with OSA-Express for NCP.
 This support is designed to require no changes to operating systems (does require a PTF to support CHPID type OSN) and also allows TPF to exploit CCL.
 If you continue to need SNA solutions that require NCP functions, you can now consider CCL as a migration strategy to replace your IBM Communication Controllers (374x).

 OSA-Express for NCP is for logical partition-to-logical partition connectivity.
 No external cables are required.

-The OSA-ICC supports up to 120 client console sessions per channel path identifier (CHPID) or PCIe adapter (OSA-Express4S, OSA-Express3) either locally or remotely.
-Support for this function is provided by z/OS, z/VM, VSE/ESA, z/VSE, and z/TPF.
+The OSA-ICC supports up to 120 client console sessions per channel path identifier (CHPID) or PCIe adapter (OSA-Express5S, OSA-Express4S, OSA-Express3) either locally or remotely.
+Support for this function is provided by z/OS, z/VM, VSE/ESA, z/VSE, and z/TPF operating systems.